AngleProtocol/angle-docs/risks.md

 ## Counterparty Risk

-Some of the collateral assets of the protocol (EUROC, USDC for instance) are controlled by centralized entities.
+Some of the collateral assets of the protocol (EURC, USDC for instance) are controlled by centralized entities.
 There is therefore a counterparty risk related to these entities.
 Bankruptcy remoteness and the ability to claim the underlying assets of the supported collaterals is an important aspect of the collateral selection process.

-As part of its [direct deposit modules](./other/amo.md), the protocol invests stablecoins and a portion of its treasury into other protocols (Uniswap, Aave for instance).
+As part of its [direct deposit modules](./other/amo.md), the protocol invests stablecoins and a portion of its treasury into other protocols (Uniswap, Aave, Morpho for instance).
 The hack or a failure of any of these underlying protocols may lead the protocol to lose funds.
 So far for EURA, the protocol has invested less than 20% of its equity in direct deposit modules.

 ## Bad Liquidation Risk